gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 ## Security groups

-Before starting any tasks (containers) running, next, configure access.
+Before starting any tasks (containers) running, I'll configure access to them.

 ### Access to the load balancer